Hall Of Fame

 Co-operative Group Food Limited

-Six By Nico Group
+Six by Nico Group

 Brewdog Retail Limited

-Nando’s Chickenland Limited
+Nando’s Chickenland Ltd

 Mitchells & Butlers Retail Limited